DVT SystemVerilog IDE User Guide

 The Inspect View highlights the relevant source code lines of the selected element.
 These lines may be surrounded with additional source code to provide a context, if necessary.

-You can customize the number of lines shown by going to Window > Preferences > DVT > Maximum Inspect View context lines, or by using the key mappings detailed in the Hotkeys chapter below.
+You can customize the number of lines shown by going to Window > Preferences > DVT > Number of context lines in Inspect View, or by using the key mappings detailed in the Hotkeys chapter below.

 For convenience, you can see the Inspect View embedded in diagrams by clicking the Inspect Panel... button in the toolbar.